-Probably the most well-known form of malware is a virus.
-The primary characteristic of a piece of software that has an urge to reproduce.
-This means that malware viruses distribute copies of itself using whatever means necessary.
+The most well-known form of malware is a virus.
+The primary characteristic of this malware is that it has an urge to reproduce.
+This means that malware viruses distribute copies of themselves using whatever means necessary.
 The secondary characteristic of this form of malware is that viruses are covert, making them hard to detect without dedicated security programs.

 Worms are standalone software that replicates without targeting and infecting specific files present on a computer.
 Worms are basically small programs that replicate themselves in a computer and destroy the files and data on it.
 Once on a file, they work until the drive they are in becomes empty.

 A Trojan horse is a malicious program that misrepresents itself to appear useful.
 Computers get infected with Trojan horses when they are installed accidentally on a PC.
 Trojan horses are usually disguised as routine software.
 Many Trojan horses come in the form of a backdoor that allows attackers unauthorized access to the affected computer and are considered to be the most dangerous of all malware.